icustoms_logo.svg

 • You must be an authorised economic operator

-The streamlined import declaration is not applicable to commodities that are prohibited or restricted.
+The streamlined import declaration is not applicable to prohibited or restricted commodities.
 A control strategy tailored to the economic operator will be created.

 The Principle of “Single Window”: Basis of EIDR

-In the EU, EIDR Brexit is also used for the purposes of risk management, this is to ensure that the goods being imported or exported comply with the EU’s safety, health and environmental protection standards.
+EIDR Brexit is also used for risk management within the EU, ensuring that imported and exported products comply with safety, health, and environmental protection standards.

 Customs Declaration Service (CDS) and EIDR